TN vs IPS vs VA: Best Monitor Display for Gaming

 From a visual standpoint, VA panels are better than TN panels as they are capable of 8-bit color depth as well as wider viewing angles.
 They also feature better black uniformity and high contrast ratios as compared to TN panels.

-In my opinion, though, the choice between a TN panel and VA panel is somewhat similar to the choice between a TN panel and an IPS panel: choose an IPS panel if you are mostly into competitive gaming and pick a VA panel if you want better visuals.
+In my opinion, choosing between a TN and VA panel is like choosing between a TN and IPS panel.
+Go for a TN panel for competitive gaming.
+Pick a VA panel if you prefer better visuals.

-While a lot of people are unlikely to spot the difference between an 8ms VA panel and a 5ms IPS, TN panels are, at least from our experience, noticeably clearer in motion.
-The slowness of VA panels also limits their real world refresh rate: a 144 Hz panel that only manages a 9ms response time, is actually delivering an image most equivalent to a 110 Hz panel.
-Whereas most 144 Hz IPS panels can transition faster than the 6.94ms refresh window, leading to a true 144 Hz experience.
+Most people won’t notice much difference between an 8ms VA panel and a 5ms IPS.
+But in our experience, TN panels show noticeably clearer motion.
+VA panels are slower, which affects real-world refresh rates.
+A 144 Hz VA panel with a 9ms response time performs more like a 110 Hz panel.
+In contrast, most 144 Hz IPS panels transition faster than the 6.94ms refresh window, giving a true 144 Hz experience.
 So that’s something to consider.